hungry-egg/komodo/packages/komodo-react/README.md

 ## Installation

-- Follow the instructions from [the Komodo library](https://github.com/hungry-egg/komodo) to render js apps with Phoenix Liveview.
+- Follow the instructions from [the Komodo library](https://github.com/hungry-egg/komodo) to render js components with Phoenix Liveview.

 - Add the npm dependency `komodo-react` in the `assets` folder, e.g.